-The DPT Program's mission is to provide a deep, broad, challenging education beyond the acquisition of information and marketable skills, encouraging the desire for understanding and the quest for enduring values.
+The DPT Program's mission is to create an equitable and collaborative educational environment where students and faculty are supported to develop their unique talents to deliver excellent clinical care and produce impactful research.
+The Program aims to deliver a customized and inclusive signature education that cultivates leaders to meet the challenges of evolving global healthcare systems.
 Columbia's Doctoral Program in Physical Therapy adheres to this mission by offering diversity and breadth of educational opportunity to enable faculty, students, and graduates to meet society's needs in an ever-changing health care environment.
 The faculty is devoted to academic excellence by imparting knowledge and directing research to support physical therapy practice.
 Students are guided to become compassionate, responsible practitioners who are critical thinkers and lifelong learners capable of integrating knowledge and skill with a physical therapy practitioner's art and ethics.

-As an integral part of the Vagelos College of Physicians and Surgeons (VCPS), the Doctor of Physical Therapy (DPT) curriculum emphasizes the relationship of the health care provider and patient/client in the context of family, community, and society.
+As an integral part of the Vagelos College of Physicians and Surgeons (VP&S), the Doctor of Physical Therapy (DPT) curriculum emphasizes the relationship of the health care provider and patient/client in the context of family, community, and society.
 The faculty focuses on critical exploration, practice issues, and health care systems and management in addition to foundational and clinical sciences.
 The DPT curriculum provides a climate for learning that enhances problem-solving and facilitates lifelong learning skills.
 Students are prepared to prevent dysfunction, promote and maintain health and wellness, and optimize movement in individuals across the life span.
 The Doctoral Program in Physical Therapy accomplishes these outcomes by implementing learning principles that promote intellectual curiosity, critical thinking skills, and evidence-based practice.